bikeshaving/crank/website/guides/09-working-with-typescript.md

 ```

 ## Typing Provisions
-By default, calls to `Context.prototype.get` and `Context.prototype.set` will be loosely typed.
+By default, calls to the context’s `provide` and `consume` methods will be loosely typed.
 If you want stricter typings of these methods, you can use module augmentation to extend the `ProvisionMap` interface provided by Crank.